 Chinese herbal medicine is a powerful tool to affect physiological changes in the body.
 The complexity of one plant, then combined with many others in an herbal formula, allows for profoundly elaborate reactions to take place.
 Western medicine has a long history of using herbs for treatment, and still borrows from herbal medicine by producing pharmaceuticals inspired by the “active compounds” in the plant.

 The caveat to this western medical perspective is that we don’t benefit from the wisdom found in nature to produce balance.
 By eliminating all “inactive compounds” in a plant, or those that we do not yet see a use for, we eliminate potential resources for healing.

 cupping & gua sha

 Cupping is similar to a massage in sensation as well as its actions on the muscle and fascia layers.
 The cups are applied to create strong suction, pulling muscle and fascia away from the bone, causing them to release tension, blood and body fluids from the areas.
 This allows fresh blood to flow in and nourish.
 Round bruise-like marks with petechiae are left behind for 0-10 days.

 Cupping is also used to break up phlegm in the lungs during a common cold.
 For this condition cups are placed on the back or chest.
 Cups can be left on for 5-30 minutes depending on comfort and need.

 Gua Sha is a topical scrapping technique used by physical therapists and acupuncturists to break up scaring and rope like muscle or tendon.
 It is great for plantar fasciitis as well as back pain, IT band tension, neck pain, etc.

-All providers at Vitalize are in-network with all major medial insurance.
+All providers at Vitalize are in-network (or actively in progress of becoming) with all major medial insurance companies.
 We will do our best to confirm your benefits before you arrive.
-If your health insurance does not cover acupuncture, we offer prompt-pay prices for both acupuncture and massage.
+If your health insurance plan does not cover our services, we offer prompt-pay prices.
 Schedule, email or call for more.